Indaba 2017 Sustainability Roundtables

 Moderator: Dr. Klaus Steinmüller, Senior Researcher, BGR – Federal Institute for Geosciences and Natural Resources (Table 2)

-- Table 2 will discuss existing global experience with the establishment of “ASM zones” in order to help prevent conflicts with large-scale mining (LSM) enterprises.
-A focus of the discussion will be on implementation challenges and opportunities associated with ASM zones.
+- Table 2 discussed existing global experience with the establishment of “ASM zones” in order to help prevent conflicts with large-scale mining (LSM) enterprises.
+A focus of the discussion was on implementation challenges and opportunities associated with ASM zones.
 BGR is currently developing procedures that will assist governments to identify, designateand administer such ASM zones.
 The procedures will provide additional practical recommendations on the implementation of the “IGF Guidance for Governments on Managing Artisanal and Small-scale Mining” with regard to ASM zones.

 Mine life cycle planning: What are the keys to a successful post mining transition?